 Scalding in the older days

 You might see scalding of milk turn up more in older recipes, even those where a gluten network is not important (e.g. muffins).
 This most likely stems from the fact that at the time milk wasn’t pasteurized, in other words, made safe for human consumption.
-So at the time people heated their milk themselves before using it.
-The heat destroys micro organisms and made the milk safe to drink.
+So at the time people boiled their milk themselves before using it to destroy pathogens.

 - 250 ml milk